zayamatias/retroscraper/README.md

 ### From precompiled binaries:

 Simply download the pre-compiled binaries for your system from the [releases page](https://github.com/zayamatias/retroscraper/releases).
 Currently windows, rpi and linux_x64 exist.
-For linux version you need to do 'chmod +rwx retroscraper' and for rpi 'chmod +rwx retroscraper.rpi' to be able to execute it.
+For linux version you need to do 'chmod +rwx retroscraper.linux' and for rpi 'chmod +rwx retroscraper.rpi' to be able to execute it.

 At first run it will create an empty retroscraper.cfg file, which will be used to keep the configuration as you edit it.